averycrespi/vtt-bridge/DEVELOPERS.md

 4. `roll20.js` sends a `DEQUEUE` message to `background.js`.
 This message is sent at regular intervals.
 5. `background.js` receives the `DEQUEUE` message and responds with all commands in its queue.
 The queue is emptied.
 6. `roll20.js` receives the response and runs the commands in Roll20.

-> **Historical note**: The extension previously used a relay-based architecture, where `background.js` forwarded commands from `dmv.js` to `roll20.js`.
-This required the `tabs` permission to let the extension [access your browser tabs](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions#w_access-browser-tabs).
-For security reasons, the queue-based architecture was adopted as a replacement.